zagnut007/docker-php-dev-config/README.md

 The default MySQL root password is set to "root" in this file.
 This can be changed if desired.

+Also, the MySQL container will create a "mysql" folder under the PROJECT_ROOT to store database files.

 ### File: php/Dockerfile

 Change the first line to specify the flavor of PHP you want to install.
 You can find the appropriate values at https://hub.docker.com/_/php/